 • Referrals to subspecialty clinics: If you need specialty care, we can connect you with the services you need.
 We provide referrals as needed for services such as palliative care (for symptoms management), orthopedic care (for joint replacement), and nephrology (for chronic kidney disease).

-• Patient and family support group: Our Sickle Cell Education Series is a monthly online support group offering community connection and education.
+• Patient and family support group: Our Sickle Cell Education Series is a monthly in-person support group offering community connection and education.

 • Telemedicine: We know it can be difficult to visit our office in person.
 When needed, video visits and telephone visits are available for many appointments (pain management visits are in-person only).